luna215/signoz.io/docs/instrumentation/nestjs.md

     ```

-3. Import the tracer module where your app starts
+3. On `main.ts` file or file where your app starts import tracer using below command.
+Note that **this should be the first line in your main application file**.

     ```jsx
     const tracer = require('./tracer')